TrueOpenVR/TrueOpenVR-Core/Docs/EN/Functions/GetHMDData.md

 ```

 #### Parameters
-myHMD [out] - Pointer to an THMD structure that receives the state of headset.
+myHMD [out] - Pointer to an THMD structure that receives the state of HMD.

 #### Structure THMD
 C++